 Portability Permits Doubling the Estate Tax Exemption for Surviving Spouses

 Portability was enacted in part to protect married taxpayers who had not done estate tax planning but actually goes much further.
 In traditional planning, spouses separate their estates more or less in half and create trusts to shelter each half of their assets so that they will not be counted in the surviving spouse’s estate.
-Let’s assume, for example that Jack and Betty Sprat have $6 million between them that they separated into two $3 million shares.
-When Jack dies first (since husbands usually die first), his $3 million goes into trust for Betty’s benefit.
-Usually these trusts provide that Betty will receive all of the income the $3 million earns and additional distributions as needed for her health, education, maintenance and support in her customary standard of living, though there are a number of choices in how the trust is structured.
-The $3 million in the Jack’s trust will not be counted in the Betty’s taxable estate when she dies, even if it is invested and continues to grow in value.
-Without this planning, if Betty died with $6 million, her estate would be subject to taxes on the excess over $5.49 million, and a high rate of 40 percent.
+Let’s assume, for example that Jack and Betty Sprat have $16 million between them that they separated into two $8 million shares.
+Under the standard scheme, when Jack dies first (since husbands usually do), his $8 million goes into trust for Betty’s benefit.
+Usually these trusts provide that Betty will receive all the income the $8 million earns and additional distributions as needed for her health, education, maintenance and support in her customary standard of living, though there are a number of choices in how the trust is structured.
+The $8 million in the Jack’s trust will not be counted in the Betty’s taxable estate when she dies, even if it is invested and continues to grow in value.
+Without this planning (or a portability election), if Betty died with $18 million, her estate would be subject to taxes on the excess over $12.06 million, and a high rate of 40 percent.

-Now, if Betty were to elect portability at Jack’s death, there’d be no tax at her death because $6 million is well below $11 million, even with not tax planning.
-As you can see, portability actually provides more tax protection than traditional estate tax planning which would protect only the $3 million Jack left in trust.
-If we add this to Betty’s $5.49 million unified credit, they could together shelter $8.49 million, a substantial amount but less than $11 million under portability.
+Now, if Betty were to elect portability at Jack’s death and do no other planning, there’d be no tax at her death because $8 million is well below $19.4 million, even with no tax planning.
+As you can see, portability actually provides more tax protection than traditional estate tax planning which would protect only the $8 million Jack left in trust.
+If we add this to Betty’s $12.06 million unified credit, they could together shelter $19.4 million, a substantial amount but less than $23.16 million under portability.
 In addition, with portability Betty can totally control all her assets without having to deal with the formalities of a separate trust.

 Be aware of the trap for the unwary.
 In order to elect portability, the surviving spouse must file a federal estate tax return for the deceased spouse, even though he may not have a taxable estate and no estate tax return would normally be necessary.
 This return, and the portability election, must be made within nine months from the date of the deceased spouse’s death.